Updated May 30, 2023

 - Open Microsoft Excel and then click on the ‘File’ tab and select ‘New’:

 - On doing this, we will see some inbuilt templates as below:

-So in the above screenshot, we see that there are some inbuilt ready-to-use excel templates.
-It is not required to open each template before selection; instead of just clicking on the template, we can see its preview, which gives us an idea of the template in layout and formatting.
-These templates can even be completely customized, i.e. they can be changed as per our requirement.
+So in the above screenshot, we see that there are some inbuilt, ready-to-use Excel templates.
+You can Customize the templates to fit our needs by activating the ‘Book’ file and saving any macros as *.xltm.
+It is not necessary to open each template before selection; instead of just clicking on the template, we can see its preview, which gives us an idea of the template in layout and formatting.

 After all the changes have been made in the selected template as per the user’s requirements, it has to be saved by clicking on ‘File’ -> ‘Save As’ and then entering a save location and name of the file to be saved, and then finally clicking on ‘Save’.
 This would then save the customized template in the mentioned save location.

 To get a view of some of the more templates that are available in MS Excel, we can search by typing a keyword in the search bar as below: